PowerMAN Frequently Asked Questions (FAQ)

 - Updates the scheme settings according to the administrator configuration

 PowerMAN is fully capable of configuring the power management settings for users who are not permitted, themselves, to perform this action.
-Unlike most other solutions for power management this is achieved without lowering any of the security safeguards build into the operating system.
+Unlike most other solutions for power management this is achieved without lowering any of the security safeguards built into the operating system.
 In addition PowerMAN provides finer control not normally available including:

 - Default user power policy